 Book Cooking and Nature Emotional Hotel on Tablet.

 Forward Into the Future

 Portugal has been one of the hottest destinations for travel in the past half decade, if not more.
 But those in the midst of its rise say it hasn’t nearly reached its peak.
 “We’ve seen a lot of [travelers] coming to Portugal over the last five years,” Savatier, of Villa Extramuros, tells Tablet.
 “But I think it’s only the beginning.”
-(That’s not counting the expected pandemic dip, which we’re already seeing subside).
 The golf courses, the beaches, and the big cities have been thoroughly discovered throughout the rise of Portuguese tourism — but will the remote rural regions and their incredibly designed hotels get the travelers necessary to fill all of their guest rooms for years to come?
 Savatier thinks so, and is confident that the interest is about to explode beyond what we’ve already seen.
 We’ll have to see how it plays out.
 One thing we do know is that the hoteliers are ready to share.

 See our entire list of Portugal’s cutting-edge countryside hotels.